007hyno/007hyno/README.md

 - ⚡ Fun fact:The “thumps up” emoji has been used on Github more than 7.2 million times.
 ## Technical Skills 🛠
 <img align='left' src='https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif' width='250"'>
-As we all know that under <b>engineering</b>, technical skills always provide unique gratitude and passion for any technical guy.
-So these technical skills of the engineer always help him, in the same way at all the time, Just as <b>Yodhya</b> protects his life from his enemies using the weapons and scriptures in a war.
-I am also an engineer, so I too should have such weapons and scriptures, so I  have some technical skills too,  which are the following but I am also in a learning state and learning many tools and technologies under the World Record Holder [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/?originalSubdomain=in) in the one of the best training Program [<b>Arth-the school of technologies</b>](https://rightarth.com/) of [<b>Linux World informatics Pvt Ltd</b>](https://www.linuxworldindia.org/).

 ![C](https://img.shields.io/badge/-C-000?&logo=C)
 ![C++](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=c)